Pay no interest for up to 14 months with a credit card that offers 0% p.a. on purchases.

-Let's say that you've moved house and need to make $3,000 worth of purchases to pay for some new furniture.
-If you got a credit card with a 0% for 12 months offer and a $59 annual fee, you would need to pay $250 each month to repay the entire balance before the promotional period ends and the revert rate applies.
+Let's say that you've moved house and need to spend $3,000 on some new furniture.
+If you got a credit card with an offer of 0% for 12 months and a $59 annual fee, you would need to pay $250 each month to repay the entire balance before the promotional period ends and the revert rate applies.
 Including your repayments and annual fee, this would bring your total costs to $3,059.

 This is considerably lower than if you opted for a card with a standard interest rate of around 19% p.a. and no annual fee.
 If you paid $250 per month but were accruing interest at 19% p.a., it would take you 14 months to repay the $3,000 debt and cost you an additional $295 in interest.

 4 tips to make the most of a long-term 0% purchase offer

 When you use it effectively, a credit card that offers 0% on purchases for a long introductory period can be a great way to save on interest costs.
 So, here are some tips to make the most of the card:

 - Make purchases at the beginning of the introductory period.
 The interest-free period begins as soon as your card is approved, not after you make your first purchase.
 So if you have a card with 0% for 12 months and you make a purchase 2 months after you get your credit card, you’ll only have 10 months to pay it off interest free.
 To make the most of your low interest rate, try to make your big-ticket purchases soon after your card is approved so you have more time to pay it off without interest.

 - Only spend as much as you can afford to repay.
 You may not have to pay interest during the introductory period, but you do eventually need to pay off what you spend.
 Stick to a realistic budget and avoid overspending if you want to repay your purchases while the interest-free offer is in place.